atteneder/glTFast/README.md

 ## Missing features

-This project is in an early development state and some things are (deliberately) missing:
+This project is in an early development state and some things are missing:

-* no binary glb files with external buffers
+* embed buffers or textures
-* no regular (JSON based) glTFs
+* meshes without indices
+* mesh compression
 * no animation
 * no glTF 1.0 backwards compatibility
+* further extensions

 See details on missing features in the [issues](https://github.com/atteneder/glTFast/issues) section.